springernature/concourse-webhook-server/README.md

 A service that receives webhook events to trigger pipelines.

 The idea is to use this service as an additional way of triggering resource checks instead of Concourse polling every minute.
-The polling puts a lot of load on Concourse - across the db, web nodes and workers.
+Polling this often puts a lot of load on Concourse - across the db, web nodes and workers.
 With this service resource checks will be faster and we can reduce the frequency of the polling.

 * pipeline jobs will be triggered immediately instead of waiting for the next timed check.
 * the default resource check interval can be increased (to e.g. 10m), reducing load in Concourse.